kittinunf/ReactiveAndroid/README.md

 ## Terminology

-As we want to be familiar as much as possible to the Android SDK.
-Events from Android UI try to follow naming convention of Android SDK as much as possible.
+We want to be familiar as much as possible to the Android SDK.
+Events/Properties from Android elements are named in a way that follows naming convention of Android SDK as much as possible.

 ### Events